anvilproject/anvil-portal/content/learn/accessing-data/getting-started-with-gen3.md

 <figure-caption>An example of a node (“sequencing”) being selected in the interactive graph view.
 A pop-up window will display the number of required and optional properties belonging to the node.
 Click on “Open properties” to explore.</figure-caption>
 </figure>

-If additional nodes along the path are selected, other possible paths will be greyed out.
+If additional nodes along the path are selected, other possible paths will be grayed out.
 The "Data Model Structure" list on the left side toolbar will also update accordingly.

 <figure>
 <img src="../_images/getting-started/gen3-example-second-node.png" alt="Example of a second node"/>